 Lights may remain on during shows.

 If lights go out, the power dial has run out.
-It is in the orange dressing room on the stage side.
+There are dials in each dressing room by the doors.
 Turn the white dial to reset.

 To turn lights off at the end of the night, press the main power switch in the Orange Utility closet.